 And as previously stated above, the Suzuki Swift Sport lends itself as one of the better cars to get as a starter car as it is cheap enough to get upgrades for yet fast enough to keep up with most of the early competition.

-Choosing a low-powered econobox as your first car is one of the most quintessential experiences you can get from a Gran Turismo game, and Gran Turismo 7 honors that here with the choices that they have laid out for you as you start the game.
+Choosing a low-powered econobox as your first car is one of the quintessential experiences you can get from a Gran Turismo game, and Gran Turismo 7 honors that here with the choices they have laid out for you as you start the game.

-While other cars may be better out the gate, all of them are viable for the first few races, and with the GT Cafe missions rewarding you with cars, it would be better off to get the cheapest cars first so you could theoretically save your money when you actually need to buy cars for a later event or if you need to upgrade your existing cars.
+While other cars may be better out the gate, all of them are viable for the first few races, and with the GT Cafe missions rewarding you with cars, it would be better to get the cheapest cars first so you could theoretically save your money when you actually need to buy cars for a later event or if you need to upgrade your existing cars.

 However, if you are having a hard time with the races, you can always get the best-performing car out of the bunch so that you can at least have an easier time going through the first few races of the career mode.

 When you have enough credits in your balance, you can switch things up and get some of the more expensive cars in the game.
 We’ve got a guide on how to earn money fast which should help with achieving that – check it out!